GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/09.881-890/08.Beautiful-City/docs.md

 Beautiful city, haven of joy,
 Heavenly praise our tongues shall employ;
 Glad are thy songs that never grow old,
 Bright are thy walls of jasper and gold.

-Refrain:
-Beautiful city, haven of peace,
-Home of the soul, where weeping shall cease;
-Beautiful city, waiting for me,
-When shall I rest forever in thee?
+[Refrain]

 3.
 Beautiful city, haven of rest,
 Beautiful mansions, home of the blest;
 O how I long thy glories to see!
 Beautiful city, waiting for me.

-Refrain:
-Beautiful city, haven of peace,
-Home of the soul, where weeping shall cease;
-Beautiful city, waiting for me,
-When shall I rest forever in thee?
+[Refrain]

 ```